How Does Payroll Processing Work?March 15, 2023

-- A menu of features to choose from in addition to payroll, including time and attendance.
+- A menu of features to choose from in addition to payroll, including time and attendance, benefits administration, and more.

-- Employee self service for quick access to pay stubs, W-4s, W-2s and more.
+- Employee self-service for quick access to pay stubs, W-4s, W-2s, and more.

 To explore Paylocity as a potential payroll service for your organization, request a payroll demo today.

 Payroll doesn’t have to be complicated.
 Ensure compliance and accurate employee data with automated payroll software.Get Payroll Software